What Is The Health Care Spending Account?

 - Are full-time professional employees or

 3. New employees must meet the eligibility criteria to participate in the HCSA.
-Your eligibility period will start on your 61st consecutive calendar day of employment.
-You will be able to seek reimbursement for eligible health care expenses incurred on or after that date through December 31 of the plan year in which you are enrolled.
+Your period of coverage will start on your 61st consecutive calendar day of employment.
+You will be able to submit claims for eligible health care expenses incurred on or after that date through December 31 of the plan year in which you are enrolled.
 Deductions will start with the first payroll date that occurs after you become eligible to submit claims.

 GSEU-represented, casual, seasonal, session, per diem, fee basis and hourly employees, as well as retirees, are not eligible to participate in the HCSA.